impshum/AutoReply/README.md

 ## AutoReply

-Comments on every new submission or comment on a chosen subreddit.
+Comments on every new submission or comment containing chosen keywords on a chosen subreddit .

 ### Instructions